 End Deportations is a research end campaign group fighting for the abolition of deportations and detention centers.

 Lesbians and Gays Support the Migrants (LGSMigrants) is an LGBT+ group inspired by the 1980s Lesbians and Gays Support the Miners take creative action to stand in solidarity with migrant communities.

 Plane Stupid is an environmental and social justice direct action group.

-• The average cost of a mass deportation flight is £5210 per person.
-The Nigerian High Commission receives £3500 for every charter flight of 50 people [source: FOI]
+- The average cost of a mass deportation flight is £5210 per person.
+The Nigerian High Commission receives £3500 for every charter flight of 50 people

-Home Office figures show last year over 50% of people who were put on charter flights were taken off thanks to last-minute legal challenges and the use of “reserves” whereby more people are given tickets than there are seats on the plane.
+Home Office figures show last year over 50% of people who were put on charter flights were taken off thanks to last-minute legal challenges.